loverszhaokai/utahjs.com/README.md

     The name of your yaml file is a unique identifier for articles you write.
     More on that in a minute.

-3. Create your article in `content/articles` (you can use `example` as a template)
+3.  **Create your article** in `content/articles` (you can use `example` as a template)

+        cd utahjs.com

+        git checkout master
+        git pull upstream master

+        git checkout -b my-articles

-        cd utahjs.com/content/articles
+        cd content/articles
         mkdir my-article
         rsync -a example/index.md my-article/